 Mr. Shaun Watson — nursing

 Shaun Watson is an experienced, enthusiastic and passionate nursing-specialist.
 He has worked as a Palliative and HIV-specialist at various hospices (Dove House, Trinity, Mildmay) in various roles including Senior Staff-Nurse, Clinical Nurse-Specialist, and Ward-Manager.
 He has been a Visiting Lecturer at City University in nursing and is a guest-speaker for various pharmaceutical companies, including Janssen, VIIV, GSK, Pfizer & Gilead, planning and delivering specialist HIV-training.

 Mr. Watson is an active member of the National HIV Nurses Association (www.nhivna.org) where he has been Chair ( 2017 – 2020), as well as Chair of the Networking & Marketing group, Editor of HIV Nursing (www.hivnursing.net), member of the HIV Clinical Reference Group for NHS England, BHIVA Primary Care working party, BHIVA/BASHH HIV & Reproductive Health working party, Project 100 Steering Group, and a faculty member for the European HIV Nurses Conference.

 Contact the Chair

 The Tuke Institute is grateful to the following:

-Our collaborative work is powered by Podio’s project-management platform, provided free for non-profit organisations, which is designed to easily manage teams, projects and much more on one central platform, integrated with many third-party platforms, including Google Suite.
+Our collaborative work is powered by Podio’s project-management platform, provided free for non-profit organisations, which is designed to easily manage teams, projects and much more on one central platform, integrated with many third-party platforms, including Google.
 Thank you, Podio!